atravita-mods/ForkedFromSpacesMods/JsonAssets/docs/author-guide.md

 ```
 An example of a filled out gift taste can be found [here](https://gist.github.com/paradigmnomad/df8686af71ff35428dc37a7db65213bf#gift-tastes).
 You can delete unused fields within `GiftTastes`.

+You can use the string `"Universal"` instead of an NPC's name to give the object a universal reaction.

 ### Shops
 Supported for: all content types.